Chart Color Schemes

 Hunters Hill - Woolwich's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Hunters Hill - Woolwich.
-Both young and old age cohorts exhibit low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 94% of the total population (9,526 people), compared to 62.1% across Greater Sydney and 55.3% nationally.
+Both young and old age cohorts have a low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 94% of the total population (9,526 people), compared to 62.1% across Greater Sydney and the national average of 55.3%.

-The most common medical conditions in the area are arthritis and asthma, impacting 7.4 and 6.2% of residents respectively.
-A total of 73.8% of residents declare themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.
-The area has 23.4% of residents aged 65 and over (2,371 people), higher than the 16.3% in Greater Sydney.
+The most common medical conditions in the area are arthritis and asthma, impacting 7.4 and 6.2% of residents respectively, while 73.8% declare themselves completely clear of medical ailments compared to 77.6% across Greater Sydney.
+As of June 20XX (the date provided in the original text), the area has 23.4% of residents aged 65 and over (2,371 people), which is higher than the 16.3% in Greater Sydney.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health